Annuities in Retirement: Pros and Cons of Annuities

 Fees and charges

-• Administration fees and morality expenses: Your provider will likely charge a fee for managing your annuity and taking on the risk of your contract.
+- Administration fees and mortality expenses: Your carriers will likely charge a fee for managing your annuity and taking on the risk of your contract.
 These fees and expenses usually stay below 1.5% of your contract for variable annuities.
 Any underlying investment funds in a variable annuity, as well as some optional riders, usually have their own fees.
-Unlike some fixed annuities, Amica annuities don’t have administration fees or charges.
+Unlike other carriers, Amica annuities don't come with any administrative fees or charges.

-• Surrender charges: You may be penalized if your withdraw money from your annuity before the end of the contract.
-Surrender fees typically start high and decrease as the contract matures.1
+- Surrender charges: You may be penalized if you withdraw money from your annuity before the end of the contract.
+If you do, it's important to note the surrender fees will be spread out for the duration of the contract, with the highest fees being assessed at the time of withdrawal and then decreasing as the contract matures.
+1

 Lack of liquidity

 Annuities require an investment to get started.
-Whether you’re contributing a lump-sum or making small deposits, the liquidity of your assets will matter when it comes to annuities.
-Having your money in an annuity may prevent you from handling unexpected expenses in the future.
-Compared with other investment options like money market funds, mutual funds and bonds, annuities are less liquid.
-In exchange for that loss of liquidity, an annuity can provide a more certain future value, with a guaranteed rate of return.
+Whether you’re contributing a lump sum or making small deposits, the liquidity of your assets will matter when it comes to opening or investing in an annuity.
+Compared with other investment options like money market funds, mutual funds, or bonds, annuities tend to be less liquid and may prevent you from being able to manage unexpected expenses prior to your withdrawal period.

 Potential for lower returns

 While a fixed annuity may offer more stability, there may be less opportunity for growth.
-If your rate is fixed, you’re unable to benefit from higher interest rates during the period of time you’re locked into the rate.
+If your rate is fixed, you’re unable to benefit from rising interest rates during the period of time you’re locked into a given term.

 Tax implications upon withdrawal